 Improves everyone’s health.

 Just imagine the mother, father, and kids enjoying a sport such as badminton or basketball together?
 Doing sports together, surely makes everyone healthier.
-As we all know, doing regular exercise improves moods, promotes better sleep, enhances longevity and increases fitness.
+As we all know, doing regular exercise improves moods, promotes better sleep, enhances longevity, and increases fitness.

 There are still a lot of benefits that you and your children could get with regular workouts.
 By spending time with your kids doing fitness activities, you initiate them to stay healthy and fit.
 Instead of playing computer games and sitting the entire time on weekends, you are helping your kids to stay active.
-They would eventually develop this habit and takes it as they mature.
+They would eventually develop this habit and take it as they mature.